Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 return Trace(newRay, depth - 1) * color;
 ```

-What is important here is to keep track of where we are, if we reflect we do not need to move the ray from the environment it is already in, if we are inside glass, we are just going to reflect inside it.
-If we are outside glass, we are still reflecting outside, so we do not need to change the boolean.
+What is important here is to keep track of where we are, if we reflect we do not need to move the ray from the environment it is already in.
+If we are inside glass, we are just going to reflect inside it.
+If we are outside of it, we are still reflecting outside, so we do not need to change the "isInGlass" boolean.

 With this change we get reflection when refraction is impossible, which means at the edges:
 ![edge](REFLECTIONSSS.png)
+> You could also add fresnel to your non-metal or metal materials for a bit more realism.
+{: .prompt-tip }

-This is very unrealistic, in real life you can see your reflection in a window.
-The Fresnel equation are desribing how much of light gets into a material and how much it reflects.
+This does not quite look right yet, in real life you can see your reflection in a window.
+The Fresnel equation are desribing how much light gets into a material and how much it reflects.

 **Fresnel Equations:**